CHLoschen/ProgrammingForChemists/README.md

 # Python Programming For Chemists

-These notebooks are part of my lecture Python Programming for Chemists given in WS 2024/2025 at the TH Köln.
+These notebooks are part of my lecture Python Programming for Chemists given at the TH Köln.

 ---